marcok/odoo_modules/hr_employee_time_clock/README.rst

 *****
 Employee attendance (iPhone)
 *****
-Employee time clock gives the employees the possibility to signIn/signOut online with the app.
+Employee time clock gives the employees the possibility to sign-in/sign-out online with the app.

 Sign in/out
 ########
-The checkin process automaticly detects if the user is currently signed in or out and executes the following step.
+The check-in process automatically detects if the user is currently signed in or out and executes the following step.

 Attendance history
 ########